ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-32.md

 ### Revision history API and autosave integration

-`RevisionTracker#updateRevision()` was removed in favor of {@link module:revision-history/revisiontracker~RevisionTracker#update `#update()`} and {@link module:revision-history/revisiontracker~RevisionTracker#saveRevision `#saveRevision()`}.
+The `RevisionTracker#updateRevision()` method was removed in favor of {@link module:revision-history/revisiontracker~RevisionTracker#update `#update()`} and {@link module:revision-history/revisiontracker~RevisionTracker#saveRevision `#saveRevision()`}.

 Earlier, `#updateRevision()` could either update the most recent revision or create a new revision (if the most recent revision was locked earlier).
-Now, the {@link features/revision-history-integration#how-revisions-are-updated-and-saved revision lifecycle} has been simplified and "locking" is no longer needed. `#updateRevision()` utility has been split into two, more "precise" methods, that more clearly communicate the outcome of their use.
+Now, the {@link features/revision-history-integration#how-revisions-are-updated-and-saved revision lifecycle} was simplified and "locking" is no longer needed.
+The `#updateRevision()` utility was split into two, more "precise" methods, that more clearly communicate the outcome of their use.
 We believe that the new approach is easier to understand.

 ```js
 /* Before v32.0.0 */